destination-earth-digital-twins/deode_spatial_verif/README.md

 1. Storage of observations in the appropriate directory.
 This can be done in two ways: i) download observations using the [download](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#scriptsdownloadsdownload_obspy) or [processing](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#scriptsutilspostproccess_opera_var_verifpy) scripts; ii) the link_obs.py script creates the links to the [previously downloaded observational files](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#scriptsutilspostproccess_opera_var_verifpy) in the appropriate folder.
 This way is executed with the `--link_obs` argument of main.py.

 2. The regrid.py script links the simulations of an experiment to the directory (created at initial step) and performs a linear interpolation of the data to the grid of the observations to be verified.
-Additionally, a map with the experiment data in its original grid is generated.
+Additionally, a plot with the experiment data in its original grid is generated.
 This plot allows to check that the variable selected in the experiment is the correct one.
 This step is executed with the `--run_regrid` argument of main.py.

 3. The verification.py script gets the arrays of observations and regridded experiments (generated in the previous step), crops a common verification domain and computes the FSS and SAL metrics using the [pysteps](https://github.com/pySTEPS/pysteps) module.
 Results are saved in several plots splitted by initializations.
 Additionally, plots with the FSS and SAL verification for each time step are generated.
-The original [SAL](https://github.com/pySTEPS/pysteps/blob/master/pysteps/verification/salscores.py) has been [modified](https://github.com/DEODE-NWP/deode_spatial_verif/blob/main/scripts/libs/customSAL.py) and a new object detection figure is now generated.
-In addition, object detection is further configurable (see [\"vars\": \<var_verif\>: \"SAL\": \"tstorm_kwargs\"](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#observation-config-file-config_obs_dbyaml) from the observations configuration file).
+The [original SAL](https://github.com/pySTEPS/pysteps/blob/master/pysteps/verification/salscores.py) has been [modified](https://github.com/DEODE-NWP/deode_spatial_verif/blob/main/scripts/libs/customSAL.py) and a new object detection figure is now generated.
+In addition, object detection is further configurable (see [\"vars\": \<var_verif\>: \"SAL\": \"tstorm_kwargs\"](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#observation-config-file-config_obs_dbyaml)).
 Default values for detection objects are shown in [Appendix](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#appendix).
 This step is executed with the `--run_verif` argument of main.py.

 4. Finally, the tool also allows a comparison between two experiments launched for the same case study.
-The compExps_stats.py and compExps_maps.py scripts generate summary plots that allow comparison of the verifications conducted in the previous step for the low and high spatial resolution experiments.
+The compExps_stats.py and compExps_maps.py scripts generate summary plots that allow comparison of the verifications conducted in the previous step.
 This comparison is performed on the timesteps verified in both experiments (initializations and lead times).
+This step is executed with the `--run_comparison` argument of main.py.

     1. The comExps_metrics.py script generates the mean FSS comparison, the FSS distributions for each threshold and scale, the SAL scatter-plot of both experiments and the SAL distributions.